George Town's Open-Air Gallery

 Finding Hidden Art

-Some murals are in narrow alleys.
-Pick up a free map from tourist offices.
-Steel sculptures are often overlooked - look for them!
+Some murals are in narrow alleys off the main streets.
+Pick up a free map from the Penang Tourism office on Beach Street.
+Steel sculptures are often overlooked — they are mounted higher on walls, so look up.

 Suggested Walking Route#